 - Seniors’ Community Lunches

-- Early Excellence Centres at The Oaks, Frogwell and Charter School
+- Early Excellence Centres at The Oaks, Frogwell , St Pauls and Charter and School

 - And many more……..

 The Rise Trust is committed to safeguarding and promoting the welfare of children and vulnerable adults.
 All staff and volunteers are expected to share this commitment.
 For all volunteers The Rise Trust will seek references, an enhanced Disclosure and Barring Service check (DBS) and require you to participate in Induction, Safeguarding and Child Protection training.

 The Rise Trust will reimburse all reasonable expenses as appropriate.

 Volunteering is good for your career

 - 94% of employees who volunteered to learn new skills had benefited either by getting their first job, improving their salary or being promoted (Timebank)

 - 73% of employers would employ a candidate with volunteering experience over one without (Timebank)

 - Employers see volunteering as a great way to improve team working skills, self confidence and communication